datastaxdevs/workshop-intro-streaming-and-cdc/lab1/source-connector.md

     }
     ```

-## Adding and consuming message from the command line
+## Adding and consuming messages from the command line

 1. Add 2 messages to the file